From Absorption to Action: How Bioavailability Impacts Your Wellness

 First-Pass Metabolism

 When you consume a substance orally, it passes through the liver before entering the bloodstream.
-This process, known as first-pass metabolism, dramatically reduces the bioavailability of certain compounds, including CBD.
+This process, known as first-pass metabolism, can reduce the bioavailability of certain compounds.

 Formulation and Ingredients